princeps091-binf/markdown_notes/Inter_faculty_meeting.md

     - Reaching through supervisors to raise -> target group for UiODoc to engage to increase our reach
         - Further reasons to strengthen relation with permanent staff representative
 ### Relation to administration
+- Regarding the relation to administration, it became apparent that the institutions and regulations do not encourage the effective engagement of temporary staff employees in the Faculty decision making process.
+This is illustrated by the overall lack of onboarding procedures for newly elected representatives and the opacity of key processes such as agenda-setting, policy elaborations, stakeholder hearings, etc. This situation suggests the need for an active effort to establish working relations with key actors at multiple levels of the Faculty administration.

 - Need for an Effective interface focusing on key gatekeepers and possible allies within the administration:
     - admin more welcoming now (according to MedFac)
         - not pro-active regarding understanding of the role of representative